-Mid and East Antrim administers the debt collection including a Ballymena Bid Bank Account for Ballymena BID Ltd. At the 31 March 2020 the balance on this Bank account was £0.
+The Council administers the debt collection and a Ballymena Bid Bank Account for Ballymena BID Ltd. At 31st March 2021, the balance on this bank account was £6,248.43.
 All transactions relating to this company are not included in the Mid and East Antrim Borough Council financial statements.

-32 Date of Authorisation for Issue
+31 Date of authorisation for issue

-The Chief Financial Officer authorised these financial statements for issue on 21st December 2020.
+The Chief Financial Officer authorised these financial statements for issue on 29 September 2021.

-33 The table below reflects the detailed Income and Expenditure Analysis
+32 The table below reflects the detailed Income and Expenditure Analysis